SemEval-2026 Task 6: CLARITY -- Unmasking Political Question Evasions: Participating Systems and Results

 The following two systems achieved score parity despite a fundamentally different design philosophy.
-AsymVerify designed an asymmetric confidence-gated system using GPT-5.2 with three verification passes: an initial classification, a downgrade pass that re-examined Clear Reply and Clear Non-Reply predictions for ambiguity, and an upgrade pass that re-examined Ambivalent predictions for directness.
+AsymVerify designed an \textbf{asymmetric confidence-gated system} using GPT-5.2 with three verification passes: an initial classification, a downgrade pass that re-examined Clear Reply and Clear Non-Reply predictions for ambiguity, and an upgrade pass that re-examined Ambivalent predictions for directness.
 Crucially, only medium- and low-confidence predictions triggered re-examination, reducing API calls by approximately half while maintaining strong accuracy.
 This selective verification design is a pragmatic and effective engineering contribution.
-CSE-UOI deployed a structured multi-agent framework with classifier chains, using Grok 4.1 and Gemini Flash as backbone models within an ensemble.
-Their system treated the task as a sequential specialisation problem: a chain of agents each refined or constrained the predictions of prior agents.
+CSE-UOI \cite{tzouvaras2026cseuoisemeval2026task6}, in contrast, relied on \textbf{combining the outputs of two different models} (Grok 4.1 and Gemini 3 Flash).
+Each model produced several candidate answers, which were then aggregated through a weighted voting scheme.
+Instead of re-querying the models, their system applied a second step that identifies difficult or ambiguous cases using simple signals (such as how long the model’s responses are or how consistent they are across attempts) and adjusts the final prediction accordingly.
+In this sense, while AsymVerify selectively re-checks uncertain cases by asking the model again, CSE-UOI handles uncertainty by combining multiple answers upfront and refining the decision without additional model calls.

-Among LLM-based systems, few-shot prompting combined with Chain-of-Thought (CoT) reasoning was the near-universal strategy among top performers, and the specific prompt pipeline design was the primary differentiator between systems.
+Among LLM-based systems, \textbf{few-shot prompting combined with Chain-of-Thought (CoT)} reasoning was the near-universal strategy among top performers, and the specific prompt pipeline design was the primary differentiator between systems.
 Approaches included dynamically assembled prompts, iterative prompt repair loops, debate-style prompting, and CoT distillation.
 Zero-shot prompting without further augmentation and standard task-instruction-only prompting were the weakest strategies, consistently absent from the top ranks.